 In 2017 we established the first ever Comedy Stage at the Mayor of London’s free Diwali on the Square.
 We brought the very best comedy from the UK and India to this celebratory festival in the heart of London’s Trafalgar Square.
 Nish Kumar, Aditi Mittal, Anuvab Pal and Kai Samra (formerly of our Soho Young Company) performed to over 300 people, ranging from 2 years to 90 years.

 2018 saw performances from Daniel Fernandes, Ahir Shah, Sindhu Vee and Kai Samra, and our 2019 line-up was Nish Kumar, Ahir Shah, Kanan Gill, Sunil Patel, Charlie George and Jamie D’Souza.
 We returned in 2022 with Sid Singh, Sahil Shah, Raj Poojara, Priya Hall and Shalaka Kurup, recent winner of the West End New Act of the Year 2023 competition.
+Our exciting 2023 line up included a free comedy storytelling workshop.

 Building on the success of our Primary Playwrights workshops in India a decade ago, and not wanting to lose momentum in India because of Covid-19, we delivered another flagship artist development programme in 2020.
 Writers’ Lab Mumbai, established in collaboration with G5A, gave 16 young writers the opportunity to express their ideas around heritage, identity and belonging.